pcarrott/pcarrott.github.io/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Portuguese and British citizen, born in 1999 in Évora, Portugal.
-Having graduated in Computer Science and Engineering at «organizations:tecnico», I am now a PhD student at «organizations:imperial» under the advisory of «authors:azalea-raad».
+I am a PhD student at «organizations:imperial» under the advisory of «authors:azalea-raad».
 My research interests include formal methods and their application on software verification, as well as the development of logical foundations for programming languages.
+Threading on the boundary between theory and practice is something I wish to explore at this early stage of my career.
 I have always been interested in pure mathematical reasoning and I found in these fields of Computer Science a way to nurture that interest while contributing with a direct impact in society.